hfarruda/doces/README.md

 edge_list = output_dictionary["edges"]
 ```

-The method outputs are a list `opinions` of continuous values between `min_opinion` and `max_opinion` for each agent and a python list of 2-tuples with the network structure after the simulation is finished.
+The method outputs are a list `opinions` of continuous values between `min_opinion` and `max_opinion` for each agent and a Python list of 2-tuples with the network structure after the simulation is finished.
 Its inputs are:

-- `number_of_iterations` - number of iterations the model runs for;
+- `number_of_iterations` - an integer (positive value) that is used as the number of iterations for the model to run;
 - `phi` - a float number which controls the receiving filter;
 - `mu` - a float number that controls the innovation parameter.
-If mu = 0, there is no innovation and if mu = 1, all the posts are new and the feed posts are never re-posted;
+If `mu = 0`, there is no innovation, and if `mu = 1`, all the posts are new and the feed posts are never re-posted;
 - `posting_filter` - an integer from 0 to 5 to set which function filters posting activity, according to the below specification;
 - `receiving_filter` - an integer from 0 to 5 to set which function filters how posts are received, according to the below specification;
 - `b` - an array of floats corresponding to the initial opinions of agents;